With These 20 Bathroom Shelving Ideas, You Can Finally Say Goodbye to Clutter

 Install Floating Shelves

 Floating shelves are a minimalist's dream, and surprisingly, they're much easier to install than they look.
-Make them work in your space by matching them to your vanity.
+Make them work in your space by matching them to your bathroom mirror or vanity.
 We love how these darker wood shelves pair perfectly with the wood drawers and mirror frame.

 Hang a Glass Shelf